Travel insurance

 • You may need to add extra cover for repatriation

-If you have more than two trips planned, it’s usually cheaper to get an annual policy, but your age and medical history may affect the price.
+If you have more than two trips planned in the same region, it’s usually cheaper to get an annual policy, but your age and medical history may affect the price.
+You may need separate policies for European, USA or Worldwide travel.

 Other things to consider are: